leostera/rules_reason/README.md

 > Note: this is alpha software!
 I'm building it to properly integrate a ReasonML
 > application into a bigger project that builds with Bazel.

-This projet relies on `nix` being installed in your system to
+This projet relies on `nix` being installed in your system to pull in the ReasonML tooling.
+BuckleScript will be compiled _from scratch_ so expect about ~5 minutes for your first `bazel build //...` to complete.

 ## Getting Started